 What Is Melasma?

 There are different types of melasma, including epidermal melasma, which affects the outermost skin layer, and dermal melasma, which affects deeper layers of the skin.
-While often called the “mask of pregnancy” because it affects up to 50% of pregnant women, melasma can develop in anyone.
+While often called the “mask of pregnancy” or “pregnancy mask” because it affects up to 50% of pregnant women, melasma can develop in anyone.
 Melasma is not caused by poor hygiene or not washing your face enough.

 Who Gets Melasma?